 A new webinar series from EBRAINS

-The hour-long sessions will focus on different areas of brain research and feature expert speakers, with the goal of highlighting the HBP’s scientific achievements and the state-of-the-art services offered by its new infrastructure for brain research, EBRAINS.
+The hour-long sessions focus on different areas of brain research and feature expert speakers, with the goal of highlighting the HBP’s scientific achievements and the state-of-the-art services offered by its new infrastructure for brain research, EBRAINS.

 The interactive webinars are free and open to the public.
 The events will be recorded, streamed live on Twitter, Facebook and Youtube, where viewers can ask questions by commenting on the live streams!